 What are the best wireless headphones and earbuds?

-In the No. 2 slot for best wireless headphones is the Sony WH-1000xM4, which is considered by many critics (including us) to be the best-sounding ANC headphones available.
+In the No. 2 slot for best wireless headphones is the Sony WF-1000XM4, which combines the refined sound and ANC performance of the Mark Series over-ear headphones into a fancy compact design.
+Coming in third is the Sony WH-1000XM5, which is considered by many critics to be the best-sounding ANC headphones available.
 Audio quality is outstanding, with the headphones delivering boomy sonics and crisp mids and highs.
 Amazing noise cancellation that nearly rivals Bose, customizable features via companion app, and plenty of playtime (30 hours with ANC on) help solidify their placement on this list.
-Plus, Sony has cleared up that nasty call quality problem so feel free to make all the calls your heart desires.

-Our top pick for the best wireless earbuds overall is the Apple AirPods Pro.
+The Apple AirPods Pro remains a top seller that isn’t too far behind on our best wireless headphones list.
 This upgraded version welcomes innovative features like an adaptive EQ, effective noise cancelling, and even an Ear Tip Fit Test to determine the best ear tip size for maximum sound quality.
-Not too far behind are the Jabra Elite 75t and Elite Active 75t, two top-performing models with energetic sound, trustworthy battery life, and sleek and durable aesthetics.

-Scroll further down to see our official ranking of the best wireless headphones in 2020 (so far).
+Consumer favorites like Audio-Technica and Sennheiser, along with newbies like Cleer, make the cut as well.
+Scroll further down to see our official ranking of the best wireless headphones in 2022 (so far).

 The best wireless headphones and earbuds right now